-VHCC has not determined if the PN program meets the requirements of any other states.
+\mbox{VHCC} has not determined if the PN program meets the requirements of any other states.

-This statement serves to meet the US DOE regulation until further notice.
+This statement serves to meet the US DOE regulation until further notice needs of its students.

-Program Requirements: The PN program is dependent on use of local clinical agencies to meet the experiential or clinical learning needs of its students.
 In order to protect patients and visitors as well as students, clinical agencies require that each student have proof of completion of clinical requirements.
 Students who do not complete and/or maintain clinical requirements by established deadlines will be prohibited from attending clinicals and will be administratively withdrawn from the nursing clinical course.
 Prior to enrollment in any PNE course, the student must provide the following documentation: